-The Board has developed this Director Position Description to clarify Directors' duties and to set out how the Board expects Directors to go about discharging their duties and responsibilities.
-The duties and responsibilities of the Board as a whole are set out in the Terms of Reference for the Board of Directors (Tab B3).
+The Director position description was developed to clarify Directors' duties and responsibilities and to set expectations of the manner in which Directors discharge those duties and responsibilities.
+The duties and responsibilities of the Board as a whole are set out in the Terms of Reference for the Board of Directors (B3).